grow/grow/content/docs/deployment.md

 key_path: /path/to/key/file.p12
 [/sourcecode]

 To use the "interoperable" method, obtain an access key and secret from the Cloud Console, and place them in `$HOME/.boto`.
+You can alternatively place them in environment variables `GS_ACCESS_KEY_ID` and `GS_SECRET_ACCESS_KEY` instead of using the `.boto` file.
 [See documentation on obtaining access keys](https://developers.google.com/storage/docs/migrating#keys).

 [sourcecode:ini]
 # `$HOME/.boto`